La Doña (2016 TV series): Season 1 (2016–17)

 On the other hand, there is Mónica Hernández (Danna Paola), the daughter of Altagracia and Lázaro.
 Mónica is a young and sweet woman totally different from Altagracia, she seeks to make a living selling ham cakes.
 But the only problem between Mónica and Altagracia is that the two fall in love with the same man; without knowing that they are mother and daughter.
 After Altagracia finding out that Monica is Saul's lover, she tries to hurt her, even without knowing that she is her own daughter.
 After learning that Mónica is her daughter, Altagracia decides to leave her alone and help her financially.
 Despite changing her attitude with everyone who knows her, her desire for revenge towards the Monkeys remains intact.
-Since after killing Miguel Preciado, Alejandro Céspedes and Francisco Vega, she has two Monkeys left to kill.
-But the only problem with the last two is that one is Daniel Llamas (Diego Soldano), who is now a good man who helps women who are victims of rape and domestic abuse.
-And the other is Rafael Cabral (Juan Ríos), who is her right hand in all her illicit businesses and who she's known all her life.
-But on her way to revenge, Altagracia has only one big problem, Saul's love, which makes the love for her daughter fade away, creating conflict between them for the love of a man.
+After killing Miguel Preciado, Alejandro Céspedes and Francisco Vega, she has two Monkeys left to kill.
+The only problem with the last two is that one of them is Daniel Llamas (Diego Soldano), who is now a good man who helps women who are victims of rape and domestic abuse.
+The other is Rafael Cabral (Juan Ríos), who is her right hand in all her illicit businesses and whom she's known all her life.
+In her pursuit of revenge, Altagracia has only one big problem: Saúl's love, which makes her love for her daughter fade away, creating conflict between them over the love of a man.

 Season 2 (2020)

 At the end of the previous season, Altagracia Sandoval decided to retire to start a new life after her daughter Mónica Hernández married Saúl Aguirre.
 Two years later, Mónica and Saúl Aguirre are still together, he as a lawyer at the head of the Renacer Foundation and she is a law student, and together with his aunt Regina fight to eradicate gender violence.
 This is not to the liking of those responsible for the crimes, including Los Arcoiris, a gang known for killing women after torturing them with paint bullets.
 Saúl thus becomes a victim by mysteriously disappearing.
 Concerned about the safety of her daughter, La Doña makes the decision to return to Mexico to look for her without caring that she has to face justice and meet up with José Luis Navarrete (David Zepeda), a businessman with whom she has many pending issues.

 Everything becomes even more dangerous when Mónica also disappears and agent León Contreras (Carlos Ponce) links this fact with the band Los Arcoiris.
 Altagracia, however, resists believing this and suspects his enemies.
 Altagracia is not the only one who will fight for justice.
 She will also be accompanied by Noelia Molina (Paola Fernández), a young woman of humble origin who is also looking for her own culprits whom she blames for her sister's death.
-Both, together with León, will form a team with a common goal: to avenge the death and aggression of their loved ones.
+Together with León, they form a team with a common goal: to avenge the death and aggression of their loved ones.